 Our directors perform an evaluation, at least annually, of the effectiveness of the Board and its committees.
-This evaluation includes an annual questionnaire and Board and Board committee discussion.
+This evaluation includes a series of questions for the directors to consider, followed by a discussion among the Board, Board committees, the Company's management and outside legal counsel.